What is endometriosis: causes to recognise

 Why THC is not recommended for endometriosis

-Although medical cannabis is sometimes prescribed to relieve endometriosis pain, it is important to distinguish the sedative effect of THC from a true therapeutic modulating effect.
+Although therapeutic cannabis is sometimes prescribed to alleviate endometriosis pain, it is important to distinguish the sedative effect of THC from a true modulating therapeutic effect.

-THC (tetrahydrocannabinol), the main psychoactive component of cannabis, does not physiologically modulate inflammation and can interfere with the delicate neuroimmune balance typical of a disease like endometriosis.
+THC (tetrahydrocannabinol), the main psychoactive component of cannabis, does not modulate inflammation physiologically and can interfere with the delicate neuroimmune balances typical of a condition like endometriosis.

 Here are the main reasons why THC is not recommended: